RadialDevGroup/ombudsman/ATTENDANCE.md

 There is currently no limit to sick time.
 It would be preferred that you utilize sick days rather than exposing others to illness.

 You may work from home.
-If sick time can be made up, please make it up.
+The company will bear sick or personal time.
+Do not plan to make it up.

 ## Work From Home